 GenComm has been praised for helping an area of Germany become a hydrogen model region.
 Speaking ahead of her appearance at the 22nd GenComm Partner Meeting being held this time in Saarland, Germany, on December 15-16 Ms Elena Yorgova Ramanauskas, State Secretary Ministry of Economy, Innovation, Digital and Energy in Saarland welcomed GenComm and its work.
 Read More

 GENCOMM: GENerating energy secure COMMunities through Smart Renewable Hydrogen

-Project GENCOMM will address the energy sustainability challenges of NWE communities through the implementation of a smart, hydrogen-based energy matrixes.
-The project certifies the commercial maturity of hydrogen technologies by implementing 3 pilot plants, linking the 3 main northwest European renewable sources, Solar Power, Wind Power and Bioenergy, with energy storage and the main forms of energetic demand; heat, power and transportation fuels.
+GENCOMM will address the energy sustainability challenges of NWE communities through the implementation of smart hydrogen-based energy matrixes.
+The project validates the maturity of hydrogen technologies by implementing 3 pilot plants that link the 3 main northwest European renewable sources (Solar Power, Wind Power, and Bioenergy) with energy storage and the main forms of energetic demand (Heat, Power and Transportation fuels).
 Based on the pilot plants; integrated technical and financial simulation models will be developed.
-Together, both models will form a Decision Support Tool that provides a roadmap for communities to transition to renewable, hydrogen-based energy matrixes.
+Together, both models will form a Decision Support Tool (DST) that provides a roadmap for communities to transition to renewable, hydrogen-based energy matrixes.
 The final goal of the project is, through the combination of sources and forms of demand, to lead NWE’s road to sustainability while granting hydrogen its position as a commercially viable energy medium for the future.

-- a) Empower communities to implement hydrogen-based energy matrixes to sustainably satisfy their energetic demand.
+- Empower communities to implement hydrogen-based energy matrixes to sustainably satisfy their energy demand.

-- b) Stimulate the uptake of renewable hydrogen-based technologies by successfully running 3 demonstration facilities.
+- Stimulate the uptake of renewable hydrogen-based technologies by successfully running 3 demonstration facilities.